Aanuoluwapo1/Fraud-Detection-Dashboard/README.md

 - Amount: Transaction value
 - Fraud: 1 = Fraud, 0 = Legitimate

+### Project Workflow
+1. Data Ingestion

+The dataset was uploaded into Splunk and field extraction was verified.

+2. Data Exploration

+Initial searches were performed to understand available fields and transaction distribution.

+3. Fraud Analysis

+SPL queries were used to investigate:
+- Fraud by merchant
+- Fraud by age group
+- Fraud by category
+- Fraud by gender
+- Fraud trends by month
+- Relationships between age groups, merchants, and fraud activity
+4. Dashboard Creation

+The results were visualized using charts, tables, and dashboards to make patterns easier to identify.

 ## Data Preparation in Splunk

 After uploading the dataset into Splunk, the first step was validating field extraction.